mgoren/word_count/README.md

 This simple web app counts the number of times a user-provided word appears in a user-provided string.
 It is intentionally case insensitive and ignores punctuation.

+1/9/15 - added feature to highlight the matching words found; for simpler version with only one method and without this feature, retrieve previous git commit

 ----------

 SETUP INSTRUCTIONS: